paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 (2) The functions of the Director of the Office of Emergency Preparedness with respect to being a member of the National Security Council.

-(3) The Civil Defense Advisory Council, created by section 102(a) of the Federal Civil Defense Act of 1950 (50 U.S.C.
+(3) The Civil Defense Advisory Council, created by section 102(a) of the Federal Civil Defense Act of 1950 ([former] 50 U.S.C.
 App.
 2272(a)), together with its functions.

 (4) The National Aeronautics and Space Council, created by section 201 of the National Aeronautics and Space Act of 1958 ([42 U.S.C.
 2471](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2471&num=0&edition=prelim)), including the office of Executive Secretary of the Council, together with its functions.